 Thursday: Penjerrick Garden & Enys Garden

 Today it’s the truly fabulous Penjerrick Garden, which is still owned by a descendent of the famous Quaker Fox family.
-There’s also a quick visit to the Fox Rosehill Gardens in Falmouth where we can appreciate the Fox family philosophy of introducing exotic trees and plants to the general public.
+Penjerreck can be muddy so please bring your wellies.
+Then there’s a quick visit to the Fox Rosehill Gardens in Falmouth where we can appreciate the Fox family philosophy of introducing exotic trees and plants to the general public.
 Then we’ll explore Enys Garden, home of the Enys family.
 It’s considered to be the oldest garden in Cornwall, dating back to 1709.
 Discover the peaks and trials it’s had during its lifetime.

 Friday: Tremenheere Sculpture Gardens & Carminowe Valley Gardens